Units of textile measurement: Thread count

 Thread count, also called threadcount or threads per inch (TPI), is a measure of the coarseness or fineness of fabric.
 It is measured by counting the number of threads contained in one square inch of fabric or one square centimetre, including both the length (warp) and width (weft) threads.
 The thread count is the number of threads counted along two sides (up and across) of the square inch, added together.
-It is used especially in regard to cotton linens such as bed sheets, and has been known to be used in the classification of towels.
+It is used especially with cotton linens such as bed sheets, and has been known to be used in the classification of towels.

 There is a common misconception that thread count is an important consideration when purchasing bedding.
 However, linen experts claim that beyond a thread count of 400, there is no difference in quality.
 They further highlight that sheet material is of greater importance than thread count.
 The amount of thread that can fit into a square inch of fabric is limited, suggesting that bedding beyond 400 count is likely a marketing strategy.
 Inflated thread counts are usually the result of including the number of strands in a twisted yarn in the claimed thread count.

 Industry standard

-Thread count is often used as a measure of fabric quality, so that "standard" cotton thread counts are around 150 while "good-quality" sheets start at 180 and a count of 200 or higher is considered "percale".
+Thread count is often used as a measure of fabric quality, thus "standard" cotton thread counts are around 150 while "good-quality" sheets start at 180 and a count of 200 or higher is considered "percale".
 Some (but not all) extremely high thread counts (typically over 500) mislead as they usually count the individual threads in "plied" yarns (a yarn that is made by twisting together multiple finer threads).
-For marketing purposes, a fabric with 250 two-ply yarns in both the vertical and horizontal direction could have the component threads counted to a 1000 thread count although according to the National Textile Association (NTA), which cites the international standards group ASTM International, accepted industry practice is to count each thread as one, even threads spun as two- or three-ply yarn.
+For marketing purposes, a fabric with 250 two-ply yarns in both the vertical and horizontal direction could have the component threads counted to a 1,000 thread count although according to the National Textile Association (NTA), which cites the international standards group ASTM International, accepted industry practice is to count each thread as one, even threads spun as two- or three-ply yarn.
 The Federal Trade Commission in an August 2005 letter to the NTA agreed that consumers "could be deceived or misled" by inflated thread counts.

 In 2002, ASTM proposed a definition for "thread count" that has been called "the industry's first formal definition for thread count".
-A minority on the ASTM committee argued for the higher yarn count number obtained by counting each single yarn in a plied yarn and cited as authority the provision relating to woven fabric in the Harmonized Tariff Schedule of the United States, which states each ply should be counted as one using the "average yarn number."
+A small number of the ASTM committee argued for the higher yarn count number obtained by counting each single yarn in a plied yarn and cited as authority the provision relating to woven fabric in the Harmonized Tariff Schedule of the United States, which states each ply should be counted as one using the "average yarn number."
 In 2017, the Federal Trade Commission issued a General Exclusion Order barring entry of woven textile fabrics and products marked with inflated thread counts.
 The inflated thread counts were deemed false advertising under section 43 of the Lanham Act, 15 U.S.C.
 1125(a)(1)(B).